 Lemohai is a contemporary language from the planet Tekuo.
 Its speakers are a race of Ike, who call themselves the Romohai.
-They are found mainly on the island of Mohai, though some moved to colonies abroad during the island’s Imperial Era.
+They are found mainly in the Mohai archipelago, though some moved to colonies abroad during Mohai’s Imperial Era.

-There are some 15.6 million native speakers in all.
-Around 12.1 million live on Mohai, whilst the rest live in nearby countries, mostly in ports and large cities.
+There are some 29.5 million native speakers in all.
+Around 26.2 million live in Mohai, whilst the rest live in nearby countries, mostly in ports and large cities.
 Lemohai is widely studied as a second language across much of North-East Aheku.

 Lemohai is a member of the Northern branch of the Maritime language family.The Maritime people were formed in the Metal Age from the fusion of Transmontane and Cismontane peoples.
-Proto-Maritime culture developed in what is now Kuna and Cekhon.
-It later expanded into the Tepi peninsula, the islands of Mohai and Pheku, plus adjacent areas.
+Proto-Maritime culture developed on the borders of the modern states of Kuna and Tepi.
+It later spread throughout Kuna and Tepi plus adjacent areas and across the islands of Mohai.